Two Minutes to Midnight

 - Indy Ploy:Bobby: Okay.
 First truck don't leave for an hour.
 We get in, we plant the c-4 every 25 feet, then we pull the fire alarm.Castiel: That truck is leaving.Bobby: Balls!
 Okay, new plan.

 - Insignificant Little Blue Planet: Death considers Earth to be an incredibly young planet that barely registers on the cosmic radar.

-- Leitmotif: Death is given "Oh Death" by Jen Titus, which is used in his introductory scene.
+- Leitmotif: Death is given a techno version of the bluegrass song "Oh Death", performed here by Jen Titus, which is used in his introductory scene.

-- Misery Poker: When Cas complains about how useless he is now that he's human, Booby reminds him that he's not the one who can't walk.
+- Misery Poker: When Cas complains about how useless he is now that he's human, Bobby reminds him that he's not the one who can't walk.